akovalyov/facebook-desktop/README.md

 ## How

 It is possible thanks to atom electron project.
-This app is based on (https://github.com/Aluxian/electron-superkit)[really super kit]
+This app is based on [really super kit](https://github.com/Aluxian/electron-superkit)

 ## Is it safe?